 Saturday – arrive

-Sunday through Friday dive, visit National Park, shopping, mangrove snorkeling, lighthouse sightseeing, slave huts
+Sunday through Friday dive, visit National Park, shopping, mangrove snorkeling, lighthouse sightseeing, and slave huts

 Saturday – depart